 We asked Polk today who told her that.
 She replied that Tony Coulson, a retired Drug Enforcement Agent, told her.

-But Coulson tells New Times that Leonard never told him anything like that.
+But Coulson tells New Times that Leonardo never told him anything like that.

-John Leonard, a former Pima County judge, is the new U.S. Attorney for the District of Arizona.
+John Leonardo, a former Pima County judge, is the new U.S. Attorney for the District of Arizona.

-Coulson says he did talk to Leonard about the medical-marijuana program -- but Leonard "never said what he was going to do one way or another."
+Coulson says he did talk to Leonardo about the medical-marijuana program -- but Leonardo "never said what he was going to do one way or another."

 The Arizona U.S. Attorney's Office put out this statement in regards to Polk's letter: